Understanding the Discovery Phase in software development: Part 1

 Key objectives of the Discovery Phase

-- Assessing the client's involvement and engagement.
-Not every client is the right fit, either.
-Occasionally, Discovery reveals that continuing the partnership may not be advisable.
-The main reason is low stakeholder engagement.
-Discovery is a "two-person tango": no matter how qualified our team is, if we don’t receive sufficient information, context, or interest from the client, the project's success is jeopardized.
-It’s better to recognize this early rather than further down the line.
+- Discovery is a ‘two-person tango’: no matter how qualified our team is, if we don’t receive sufficient information, context, or interest from the client, the project’s success is jeopardized.
+Low engagement in Discovery is a leading indicator of delivery risk — and it’s better to recognize this early rather than further down the line.

 As a result, the Discovery Phase produces more than just a set of requirements — it delivers a shared understanding of context, clarity in decision-making, and alignment among all participants.
 Without this foundation, further development efforts risk being inefficient or even futile.